lucianoiam/dpfwebui/README.md

 * Just the powerful basics
 * BSD-like license

-**Support for [AssemblyScript](https://www.assemblyscript.org) is still work in progress.** AssemblyScript is a language very similar to [TypeScript](https://www.typescriptlang.org) specifically created for targeting [WebAssembly](https://webassembly.org).
+__Support for AssemblyScript is still work in progress.__ [AssemblyScript](https://www.assemblyscript.org)
+is a language very similar to [TypeScript](https://www.typescriptlang.org) specifically created for targeting [WebAssembly](https://webassembly.org).
-Plugins written with Hip-Hap implement a WebAssembly JIT engine for running precompiled AssemblyScript-based DSP code.
+Plugins written with Hip-Hap embed a WebAssembly JIT engine for running precompiled AssemblyScript-based DSP code.
 This engine is completely independent from the web view.

-The following UI/DSP language combinations are available:
+The following DSP / UI language combinations are available:

 DSP|UI |Comments
 ---|---|---------------------------------------------------------------------------
-C++|Web|
-AS |Web|
+C++|JS |Web view user interface
+AS |JS |Web view user interface
 AS |C++|Widgets provided by DISTRHO Graphics Library (DGL) C++|C++|Do not use this project, check [DPF](http://github.com/DISTRHO/DPF) instead